-There are some states without income tax, and amongst many of the high income earners I know, they’d love to live in one.
-So much so, in fact, that I often get question marks and eye rolls when I tell them that living in California is great.
-Many of my friends won’t even think about California because of the state income taxes here.
+There are some states without income tax, and amongst many of the high-income earners I know, they’d love to live in one.
+So much so that I often get question marks and eye rolls when I tell them that living in California is great.
+Many of my friends won’t even consider California because of the state income taxes.

-However, is it really all that beneficial to live in states without income tax?
-That’s what I’m going to look into here, and we’ll see what the outcome is.
+However, is it all that beneficial to live in states without income tax?
+Let’s look into it.

 Everyone else charges a state income tax that you have to pay.
 If you have any, you can ask your tax questions using TurboTax Live right from your home.
 See the chart below for the differences.